uditkatyal/songfitt_/README.md

    ```

 4. Run the project.
-* While you are still inside the cloned folder, write the following command in terminal to run the website locally.
+* Write the following command in terminal to run the website locally.
    ```
    streamlit run app.py
    ```